Wednesday, May 23, 2012

 Let's not forget about '37, '45 unclaimed years and the '66 and '77 screwjobs

 In 1937, they finished 8-0-1 while the national champs, Minnesota finished 7-1.
 If Alabama claimed bogus titles, why don't they make a claim for 1937?
+Not to mention UA found itself screwed out of a Rose Bowl bid because Washington refused to play another powerful southern team in Alabama (the team who upset them in a previous Rose Bowl match-up) and instead tapped Pitt as their opponent.

 In 1945, Alabama finished 10-0, while also winning the prestigious Rose Bowl.
 National Champion Army finished 9-0, but skipped out on the bowl season.
 Again, if Alabama claimed bogus championships, why aren't they claiming 1945?
+Many Alabama football historians have argued this is the greatest team in Alabama's storied history!

-In 1966, Alabama was working on a three-peat - the first in AP poll era history.
-After winning the AP title in 1964 and 1965, Alabama started the season number 3 behind Notre Dam and Michigan State.
+In 1966, Alabama was working on a three-peat, the first in AP poll era history.
+After winning the AP title in 1964 and 1965, Alabama started the season number 3 behind Notre Dame and Michigan State.
 Everyone questioned why, considering they were arguably better than both teams.
 Alabama blew through their schedule shutting out six of its 11 opponents, while not giving up more than 14 points the whole season (and they only gave up 14 points ONCE)!
 But 9-0-1 Notre Dame intentionally played 9-0-1 Michigan State to a tie in their bowl game, totally screwing Alabama out of any championship chances.

 After winning the Super Bowl that year, Vince Lombardi was asked if there was "any doubt the Packers were the best team in all of football", to which he replied, "I don't know... we haven't played Alabama yet!"

 In 1977, it happened once again.
 Entering the bowl season, Alabama was number 3.
-However, number 1 and number 2 lost their bowl games, while Alabama destroyed Ohio State 35-6.
+However, number 1 and number 2 lost their respected bowl games, while Alabama destroyed Ohio State 35-6.
 But instead of Alabama jumping to number 1, guess who did?
 Number 5 Notre Dame.
 But here's the kicker: both Notre Dame and Alabama finished the season 11-1.
 Only problem is, Notre Dame's only loss came against Ole Miss, a team Alabama shellacked that year.

 Even Woody Hayes said in the aftermath of the Sugar Bowl beatdown, "We were just whipped by the national champions.
 No doubt about it."

 So to those of you who say "If we claim titles like Alabama, we could claim 5 more!"
 Well, you DO claim titles in the same method as Alabama, just as Alabama claims titles in the same method as everyone else.
-Only difference is, they have more and if they wanted to, they could claim more.
+Only difference is, they have more and if they wanted to, they could claim a few more - that is IF UA claimed flat out bogus national championships.

 Not only that, Alabama also leads the nation in bowl victories and bowl appearances, while also leading the SEC in conference titles as well.
 I can't help but wonder if our envious rivals will begin spreading lies and misinformation about those accomplishments soon.
 Either way, it's not going to change the fact that Alabama has the most!